02 / 09

 Honeywell Pro-Watch, HID Mercury or Lenel OnGuard — which platform?

-Honeywell Pro-Watch is our default for any project where access integrates with VMS — its CCTV pairing with Honeywell's MAXPRO VMS is best-in-class, and it suits regulated healthcare and government estates well.
+Honeywell Pro-Watch is our default for any project where access integrates with VMS — its CCTV pairing with Honeywell's MAXPRO VMS is purpose-built for tight cause-and-effect, and it suits regulated healthcare and government estates well.
 HID Mercury is the open-controller choice when you want platform independence at the panel — a Mercury panel runs under multiple head-end softwares and avoids vendor lock-in.
 Lenel OnGuard is excellent for very large enterprise where one head-end manages 500+ doors with full identity-management workflows.
 We deploy all three.

 · Begin